MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Salesforce Marketing Cloud is the worst platform I ever used as a developer.md

 !["Dotnet Developer Worldwide"](/images/posts/salesforce-marketing-cloud-the-worst-platform-i-ever-used/dotnet-developer-worldwide.png)
 {{< rawhtml >}}
 <br>
-<i>Credits to Linkedin</i>
+<i>Image from Linkedin</i>
 {{< /rawhtml >}}

-It doesn't have to be a problem, but I think that if you need to change job and you are good at coding, you can find job wherever you want with a good portfolio.
+It doesn't have to be a problem, but I think that if you need to change job and you are good at coding, you can find a job wherever you want with a good portfolio.
 So the fact that there is more competition in a .NET Developer role is a challenge to show that you can distinguish from the big crowd.

 ## TLDR